the-COH/chapter_1_season_2/README.md

 https://canto.minipent.xyz

-this means you now have a database, which you can post data to via a cms, and you can download and back up with your org. so, if your team all download the minipent db (we've prepared the scripts), regularly, it's a distributed system.
+it's running off the minipent front and back ends, and you own the database.

+the aim of this site is to help with canto awareness, and to make it easy for people to find all your links, articles, docs in one place

+and whilst there's a small amount of effort setting up your database backups (this will be automated shortly), ultimately this means you own and are responsible for your comms data, and you have a single url where people can find everything (ideally we'd point it to eg: info.canto.io).

 here is the video:
 https://www.loom.com/share/9cfde282d7fa488f89459b5339ea94c6

-we have logins for you for your minipent and are interested in understanding your org requirements for distributing information (more than we expect you to use it - we are in super early testing :) )
+we have logins for you for your minipent, bash script for grabbing your db, and are interested in further understanding your org requirements for distributing information – we're down to build out any features you think would be useful